Within Temptation: Den Adel's solo project and Resist (2017–2019)

-Worlds Collide tour, and upcoming eighth studio album (2020–present)
+Worlds Collide tour and Bleed Out (2020–present)

 On 17 September 2019, the band had originally announced that they would be embarking on a co-headlining tour with Evanescence in April and May 2020 titled Worlds Collide.
 Due to the COVID-19 pandemic, both Within Temptation and their co-headliner had postponed the tour to September 2020, later postponing it again to fall 2021, and then postponing again to spring 2022.
-During the outbreak, the band took part at the Together at Home movement, where artists make online live performances in order to encourage people to stay home and prevent more infection cases.
+During the outbreak, the band took part in the Together at Home movement, where artists make online live performances in order to encourage people to stay home and prevent more infection cases.
 The band also opened for Iron Maiden at selected European and North American dates of the Legacy of the Beast World Tour during 2022.

 On 30 April 2020, the band announced the release of a new single on 8 May 2020, "Entertain You", scheduled to be part of the band's upcoming eighth studio album.
 A music video was later released for the single.
 A second single titled, "The Purge", was released on 20 November 2020 along with a music video.
 Sharon den Adel confirmed on 18 February 2021 that the band plans on releasing more singles, stating that "they are working on it".
 A third single, "Shed My Skin", which features German metalcore band Annisokay as special guests was released on 25 June 2021.
 The band had also announced on 1 June 2021 that they would be performing two virtual reality concerts on 15 and 16 July 2021, entitled "The Aftermath", in which they performed a variety of older and new material.
 A music video for "Shed My Skin", which consists of the song being performed on the virtual concert, was released on 14 July 2021.
 Later that year, the re-imagined version of "Forsaken" also performed on the concert was released on streaming platforms.
 The band's first concert with public attendance after the decrease in the pandemic infection cases took place on 29 July 2021, as one of the main acts of the Kuopio Rock open air festival, in Finland.

 In an interview with Audio Ink Radio, vocalist Sharon den Adel had confirmed that the band is planning to release more new music in the coming months, stating: "We've only recorded two songs, and we have a lot of demos, which are very far, so we can finish them quite quickly.
 So we're just gonna start with that — we're gonna make those demos real songs, and eventually, next year, we're gonna release also a few songs again.
 Eventually there will be an album, but the album is not complete yet, so we have to start writing also some extra new songs to make the whole album complete".